Skip to main content

 In the News

 Dr. Belcher and her team are continuing their work through an R01 grant, recently funded by the National Cancer Institute.
-This study is grounded in a framework that integrates both health equity and medication adherence theories and processes to characterize oral anticancer medication adherence phases and to identify multi-level factors that increase risk for poor adherence and resulting poor health outcomes in diverse patients with multiple myeloma, chronic myeloid leukemia, and chronic lymphocytic leukemia.
+This study is characterizing oral anticancer medication adherence phases, and aims to identify multi-level factors that increase risk for poor adherence and resulting poor health outcomes in patients with multiple myeloma, chronic myeloid leukemia, and chronic lymphocytic leukemia.

 ESPACOMP 2024